beirao/main-decentralize-foot-bet/README.md

 - Just below the League there is the match timestamp.
 After this time you will not be allowed to bet anymore.
 - By clicking on the league title you can access the smart contract on etherscan.
 - The minimum bet value is **0.00001 ETH**.
+- A 2% tax will be levied on the total volume of each valid bet.
 - All sides must have a bet.
 If nobody bet on Home, Draw or Away everyone will be refunded.
 - The odds are located just below their respective side.
 - You can see how much you have already bet just below **Your bets**.